clarkeash/Simple-Canvas-Image-Utility/README.md

 ###Load

-To make sure the image has been loaded before we start editing it we use the `load` function and pass it a call back like so:
+To make sure the image has been loaded before we start editing it we use the `load` function and pass it a callback like so:

     im.load(function(){
         // do everything else here